prowler-cloud/prowler/README.md

 ### Assume Role:

 Prowler uses the AWS CLI underneath so it uses the same authentication methods.
-However, there are few ways to run Prowler against multiple accounts using IAM Assume Role feature depending on eachg use case.
+However, there are few ways to run Prowler against multiple accounts using IAM Assume Role feature depending on each use case.
 You can just set up your custom profile inside `~/.aws/config` with all needed information about the role to assume then call it with `./prowler -p your-custom-profile`.
 Additionally you can use `-A 123456789012` and `-R RemoteRoleToAssume` and Prowler will get those temporary credentials using `aws sts assume-role`, set them up as environment variables and run against that given account.
-To create a role to assume in multiple accounts easier eather as CFN Stack or StackSet, look at [this CloudFormation template](iam/create_role_to_assume_cfn.yaml) and adapt it.
+To create a role to assume in multiple accounts easier either as CFN Stack or StackSet, look at [this CloudFormation template](iam/create_role_to_assume_cfn.yaml) and adapt it.

 ```sh
 ./prowler -A 123456789012 -R ProwlerRole